 Any student contemplating a change of major is urged to discuss the decision with his or her current advisor and/or department chair.
-A student changing majors should evaluate, with the help of the department chair or the Director of Pathways Center, progress toward a degree in the new major, and should be fully aware of the impact the change may have on the projected graduation date.
+A student changing majors should evaluate, with the help of the department chair or the Director of the Pathways Center, progress toward a degree in the new major, and should be fully aware of the impact the change may have on the projected graduation date.

-If a student wishes to change the major, he or she should submit, electronically, a Change of Major form available on myConnect.
-The link for the form can be found on the myConnect homepage under "Academics".
+If a student wishes to change the major, he or she should submit, electronically, a Change of Major form.
+The link for the form can be found in myConnect on the Registrar's Office tab.
 During the process an academic advisor, commensurate with the new major, will be assigned.
 Notifications confirming the change of major will be forwarded accordingly when the process is complete.